Growth Experiment Prompts for Designing and Reading A/B Tests

 8. Pricing A/B test design

 I want to test {old price} vs {new price} for {product}.
-Output: hypothesis, sample plan, ethical considerations (existing customers, segment isolation), the metrics that decide ship, the unwind path if it kills LTV.
+Output: hypothesis, sample plan, ethical considerations (grandfather existing customers, isolate new-signup segment), the metric that decides ship (conversion vs revenue per visitor vs LTV), and the unwind path if it kills LTV.

 9. Onboarding-flow test design

 I want to test a {variant} of my onboarding.
-Output: hypothesis, sample plan, the activation metric, the latency considerations (activation can be measured at 7 / 14 / 28 days), how to avoid biasing the cohort.
+Output: hypothesis, sample plan, the activation metric, the latency problem (activation may only show at 7 / 14 / 28 days, so a fast read can mislead), and how to avoid biasing the cohort by season or acquisition channel.

 10. Ad-creative test design